siangjun2/tp/docs/DeveloperGuide.md

 * **GPT for test cases (Lee Siang Jun)**: ChatGPT generated some test cases to improve coverage, with adjustments for the codebase.

+* **Widespread use of AI tools (Jiang Zichen)**: GitHub Copilot was used as an auto-complete and code-assistance tool throughout development, including logic, model, and test code.
+* **GPT for test cases (Jiang Zichen)**: ChatGPT generated some test cases to improve coverage, with adjustments for the codebase.

 --------------------------------------------------------------------------------------------------------------------

 ## **Setting up, getting started**